-Administrators are responsible for maintenance of the PMF system, and its structures and controls.
-Administrators also typically perform the following tasks:

-- Load dimensions and measures. - Schedule and monitor regular loading to ensure that PMF data is current.

-Set up owners and roles in PMF.

-Create various other objects (such as unit of measure) used throughout PMF.

-An administrator has access to all functionality in the PMF application, and administers all user access rights and permissions by assigning user roles.
-An administrator manages all components of the balanced scorecard.

-The administrator also defines the source of the data for all the scorecard components for the initial loads and regular updates.

-For more information about using PMF as an administrator, see Performance Management Framework Administrator on page 215.
-You may also want to consult the following documentation:
+ntrols.
+Administrators also typically perform the following tasks: Load dimensions and measures.
+J Schedule and monitor regular loading to ensure that PMF data is current.
+J Set up owners and roles in PMF.
+Create various other objects (such as unit of measure) used throughout PMF. us administrator has access to all functionality in the PMF application, and administers all er access rights and permissions by assigning user roles.
+An administrator manages all mponents of the balanced scorecard. e administrator also defines the source of the data for all the scorecard components for the tial loads and regular updates.
+Fra r more information about using PMF as an administrator, see Performance Management amework Administrator on page 217.
+You may also want to consult the following cumentation: WebFOCUS Security and Administration WebFOCUS Managed Reporting Administrator's Manual ReportCaster

-- U WebFOCUS Security and Administration - UkebFOCUS Managed Reporting Administrator's Manual - ReportCaster - Data adapter documentation for your adapters.
+Data adapter documentation for your adapters.